Confirmation Bias in Social Networks: Monte Carlo simulations: determining consensus type in classic networks

-\begin{result}[high partisanship effect] In expected terms, a biased society with low partisanship ($\tau=1$) is at least as able to reach the efficient consensus as the same biased society with high partisanship ($\tau=30$).
-The exceptions are the wheel and complete networks (i.e. (C), (F) and (G)) in which $\hat{p}$ is non-decreasing with partisanship. \end{result}
+\begin{result}[high partisanship effect] In expected terms, a biased society with low partisanship ($\tau=1$) can reach the efficient consensus as the same biased society with high partisanship ($\tau=30$).
+Exceptions include the wheel and complete networks (i.e. (C), (F) and (G)) in which $\hat{p}$ is non-decreasing with partisanship. \end{result}

 This can be seen in two ways: (i) there is a statistically significant difference between the proportions in Table~\ref{tab:simulation} under $\tau = 1$ and $\tau = 30$, and (ii) the coefficients of the dummy variable $\mathbbm{1}\{\tau=30\}$ are higher than the coefficients of the dummy variable $\mathbbm{1}\{\tau=1\}$ for the referred networks.